PFC Awards Program

 The PFC has moved to a biennial awards cycle.

 For more program information, please contact email@example.com or 1-800-387-8679 ext.
 253.

-Dependent on funding, the following awards will be offered in 2019.
-The call for applications will open late in 2018.
+The following awards will be offered in 2019.
+Award recipients will be announced in May.

 This fund was established in 1949 by the CPA in honour of Constance Beattie who died in a plane crash at the age of 24 while serving as a dedicated physiotherapist in Canada’s north.
 The bursary is administered by the Physiotherapy Foundation of Canada.
 Bursaries are made available to successful applicants for continuing education courses that are relevant to their career goals.

 Ann Collins Whitmore was a dedicated physiotherapist who served her patients in the Canadian Military during the Second World War and continued to practice, though legally blind, through to the end of her career.
 This award is granted to a physiotherapist enrolled in either a Ph.D. or Masters program, who must also be involved in a research project as part of the academic requirements for completion of their program.
 Special consideration will be made for blind physiotherapists.